Ankitraghav000/Docker/README.md

 ```
 sudo apt install docker-ce -y
 ```
+docker-ce: Specifies the package name for Docker Community Edition, which is the free, open-source version of Docker.<br>

+-y: Automatically answers "yes" to any prompts that may appear during the installation process.
 Once you installed the Docker daemon or service, it should be running.
 To confirm this, run the command:
 ```
 sudo systemctl status docker